rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240315_New York Times Podcasts.md

 *  were experiencing all these changes to Russia's economic life.
 *  I mean, again, this was one of the big questions hanging over the war.
 *  Would it crater the Russian economy?
-*  And it occurred to me that a really good place to get a feel for that is at the mall.
+*  It occurred to me that a really good place to get a feel for that is at the mall.
 *  So I went to one downtown with a couple of my colleagues.
 *  And I was really interested to go and see what ordinary life is like for people who
 *  are doing some shopping or catching a film.